OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ### VCF Formatted Files

 By default, OrdinalGWAS.jl will assume you are using PLINK files.
-It also supports VCF Files.
+It also supports VCF (and BGEN) Files.
 To use vcf files in any of the analysis options detailed in this documentation, you simply need to add two keyword options to the `ordinalgwas` function:
 * `geneticformat`: Choices are "VCF" or "PLINK".
 If you are using a VCF file, use `geneticformat = "VCF"`.
 * `vcftype`: Choices are :GT (for genotypes) or :DS (for dosages).
 This tells OrdinalGWAS which type of data to extract from the VCF file.